Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response: Statistical Properties of stochastic systems: a Markov semigroup approach

 The operator $\mathcal{K}_0$ is called the generator of the Markov semigroup, it is (usually) an unbounded operator and its domain $\mathcal{D}(\mathcal{K}_0)$ is dense in $L^2_{\mu_0}$.
 The action of the semigroup $\mathbf{P}$ is then uniquely defined by its generator $\mathcal{K}_0$ (and its domain).
 According to the definitions \eqref{eq: Def Markov Semigroup} and \eqref{eq: generator}, $\mathcal{K}_0$ represents the generator of time translation of observables of the system.
 More specifically, given an observable $f$ of the system, the evolution in time of its expectation $\bar f(x,t) = \left(P_t f\right)\left( \mathbf{x}\right) $ is determined by

 The above equation is known as the Backward Kolmogorov equation and it determines the evolution of expectations of observables as an initial value problem together with the initial condition $\bar f(x,0) = \left(P_0 f\right)\left( \mathbf{x}\right) = f(x)$.
-For a purely diffusive Markov process such as \eqref{eq: Stochastic Differential equations} the generator $\mathcal{K}_0$ takes the name of Kolmogorov operator and can be identified as the second order differential operator given by \cite{pavliotisbook2014}
+For a stochastic Markov process that does not feature jumps, such as the one generated by \eqref{eq: Stochastic Differential equations}, the generator $\mathcal{K}_0$ takes the name of Kolmogorov operator and can be identified as the second order differential operator given by \cite{pavliotisbook2014}

+In the case of a jump-diffusive process, a generalisation of the above operator, featuring a non-local term, can be defined.
+We refer the reader to ~\cite{Chekroun2024Kolmogorov} for a Kolmogorov analysis of chaotic jump-diffusive processes.
 Interestingly, many physically relevant statistical properties of the stochastic process \eqref{eq: Stochastic Differential equations} can be characterised in terms of the spectral features of the generator $\mathcal{K}_0$ as described in the next section.